 Is it for me?

 If you are thinking of OOP then you should first seek the advice of a consultant trainer.
 This could be your local educational supervisor or college tutor.
-If you are planning on gaining experience in a specialist field when away, e.g. paediatric anaesthesia, then it is very important to speak to a consultant within the Welsh School who specialises in that area.
-They can provide some career counselling, and also may be able to suggest an appropriate overseas or UK placement.
+If you plan on gaining experience in a specialist field when away, e.g. paediatric anaesthesia, then it is very important to speak to a consultant within the Welsh School who specialises in that area.
+They can provide some career counselling, and may be able to suggest an appropriate overseas or UK placement.
 In general, the Welsh School of Anaesthesia encourage individuals to take OOP.

 When can I go?

 You must have passed the final FRCA and have entered StR 5 to be eligible for OOP.
 For logistical reasons, OOP taken for a six or twelve month period from the beginning of August or February is much easier to accommodate and more likely to be approved.

 Consultant trainers, trainee colleagues, the RCoA and AAGBI are valuable resources when seeking a suitable post.
 The Welsh School of Anaesthesia has a small database of placements that trainees have undertaken.
 Please contact the HoS or TPD for more information on these posts.

 What do I need to consider?